SENSlab/SENS_Publication/README-en.md

 4. Enter the name of the winner in the text area of "Detail".

-5. Please check "Public" to reflect the publication information on the homepage.
-Please check "Private" to reflect information in the database in the laboratory. **It can be checked more than once**.

-6. Press the "SUBMIT" button.
+5. Press the "SUBMIT" button.
 If the sentence like the image below is displayed, it is OK.
 <img src = "https://github.com/SENSlab/SENS_Publication/blob/images/submit.PNG" width = "18%">

 ** When you select other than "Award" in "Category"**